ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 ========

-`Term-frequency matrices` feature prominently in text processing and information retrieval algorithms.
-In these problems one typically has a set of documents and a list of words (the `dictionary`).
+`Term-frequency matrices` feature prominently in text processing and topic modeling algorithms.
+In these problems one typically starts with a set of documents and a list of words (the `dictionary`).
 A term-frequency matrix is constructed from the dictionary and the document set by counting the number of occurrences of each dictionary word in each document.
-If the rows of the matrix index the words and the columns index the documents, then the matrix element at coordinates (r, c) represents the number of occurrences of dictionary word `r` in document `c`.
+If the rows of the matrix index the words and the columns index the documents, the matrix element at coordinates `(r, c)` represents the number of occurrences of dictionary word `r` in document `c`.
 Thus each entry of the matrix is either zero or a positive integer.

 Construction of such a matrix is conceptually simple, but problems can arise if the matrix contains duplicate rows or columns.
-The presence of duplicate columns, for instance, means that those documents are *identical* with respect to the given dictionary.
-The linear algebra algorithms that underlie many text processing and information retrieval tasks can exhibit instability or extremely slow convergence if duplicates are present.
+The presence of duplicate columns means that the documents at those indices are *identical* with respect to the given dictionary.
+The linear algebra algorithms underlying many text processing and information retrieval tasks can exhibit instability or extremely slow convergence if duplicates are present.
 Mathematically, a term-frequency matrix with duplicate columns has a rank that is numerically less than the column count.
-Under such conditions it is advantageous to remove the duplicated columns (and/or rows) and work with a smaller full-rank matrix.
+Under such conditions it is advantageous to remove the duplicated columns (and/or rows) and work with a smaller, fuller-rank matrix.

-The matrix preprocessor is a command-line tool that scans a term-frequency matrix looking for duplicate rows and columns.
-If it finds any duplicates it prunes them and keeps only one row or column from the set of duplicates.
+The `ClarityNLP matrix preprocessor` is a command-line tool that scans a term-frequency matrix looking for duplicate rows and columns.
+If it finds any duplicates it prunes them and keeps only one row or column from each set of duplicates.
 After pruning it scans the matrix again, since removal of rows or columns could create further duplicates.
-This process of scanning and checking for duplicates proceeds iteratively until either nothing is left (a rare occurrence) or a stable matrix is achieved.
+This process of scanning and checking for duplicates proceeds iteratively until either a stable matrix is achieved or nothing is left (a rare occurrence, mainly for ill-posed problems).
 The resulting matrix is written to disk, along with the surviving row and column index lists.

 Source Code